Diversity & Equity in STEM

-The STEM Action Center is committed to advancing racial diversity & equity in STEM, providing new opportunities for the next generation of STEM leaders.
-Our Equity and Inclusion subcommittee has advanced initiatives and programs to advance this goal while compiling a list of independent resources.
+The STEM Action Center is committed to advancing diversity & equity in STEM, providing new opportunities for the next generation of STEM leaders.
+Our Equity and Inclusion subcommittee will advance initiatives and programs to advance this goal while compiling a list of independent resources.

 Website Scholarships & Career Resources

 To check out our website’s featured STEM scholarship & career resources for minorities, click here.

 Equity and Inclusion Subcommittee

 The formation of our equity and inclusion subcommittee to help guide more intentional and high impact programming to broaden participation in STEM

 The new STEM AC Innovation Hub will be located in the heart of South Salt Lake and will work in partnership with the City of South Salt Lake, Granite School District, and the Utah Refugee Connection to provide STEM outreach activities and training for the community.
 This includes Granite School District, with a 49% minority student enrollment, as the STEM AC will be working with elementary and junior high schools in proximity to the new STEM AC Innovation Hub to provide support in STEM education.